hakanai/hex/README.markdown

 * More data types (the list will grow as I need them.)
 * Structs - a hard one but I have some ideas
 * *Scriptable* structs (because I want to put a Ruby DSL in here.)
+* Sub-stream support
+    * Ability to mark a stream as a sub-stream, possibly processed in some way (e.g. zlib inflate)
+    * Ability to open that stream separately
+    * Ability to annotate that stream
+* Directory abstraction
+    * Ability to layer a directory abstraction on top of a file format (e.g. OLE2)
+    * Ability to inspect files in the abstracted directory like ordinary binaries